Skip to main content

 If you have concerns about this or feel that you are experiencing some changes to your mood or to your level of anxiety, it is very important to discuss this early with your GP or midwife.
 There is good support available.

-- ACT Health runs a support line for anyone who needs support in pregnancy, Early Pregnancy Support: Call 02 5124 1775.
+• Canberra Health Services runs a support line for anyone who needs support in pregnancy, Early Pregnancy Support: Call 02 5124 1775.

-- Perinatal and infant Mental Health.
+• Perinatal and infant Mental Health.
 This is a free service run by Canberra Health Services for people who are pregnant or have a baby under 12 months and have a severe mental health problem.
-It is best accessed through your GP or midwife.
-You can also self-refer.
-Call 02 5124 3133.
+Your GP or midwife can refer you or you can also self-refer by calling 02 5124 3133 between 10am to 4pm Monday to Friday.

-- The Perinatal Wellbeing Centre is a non-government organisation supported by ACT Health that provides individual and group mental health support to people in pregnancy and after birth until your youngest child is 2.
+• The Perinatal Wellbeing Centre is a non-government organisation supported by ACT Health that provides individual and group mental health support to people in pregnancy and after birth until your youngest child is 2.
 The service is free, and you do not need a referral.
-Call 02 62881936
+To access this service call 02 62881936.

-- If you are a client of Mental Health ACT or receiving opioid replacement there is a special service called the IMPACT Program that can assist you with managing your care in pregnancy.
-You can access the service by phone on 1800 211 274 from 9:00am to 4.30 pm weekdays.
+• If you are a client of Mental Health ACT or receiving opioid replacement there is a special service called the IMPACT Program that can assist you with managing your care in pregnancy.
+You Gp can refer or you can access the service by phone on 1800 211 274 from 9:00am to 4.30 pm weekdays.

-If you have a serious diagnosed mental health issue such as bipolar disorder, borderline personality disorder, schizophrenia, or major depressive disorder you need appropriate care and support during your pregnancy.
+If you have a serious diagnosed mental health issue such as bipolar disorder, borderline personality disorder, schizophrenia, or major depressive disorder it is essential that you receive appropriate care and support during your pregnancy.
 Talk to your GP, midwife, or your mental health professional about your pregnancy and the support services available for you.

 Higher risk pregnancies